Celebrating the growing diversity of our board | #NACCE2021 in Minneapolis

 The National Association for Community College Entrepreneurship (NACCE) is the nation’s leading organization focused on promoting entrepreneurship through community colleges.
-The association represents 300+ community and technical colleges and 2,000 faculty, staff, administrators and presidents who serve more than three million students.
+The association represents 300+ community and technical colleges and more than 2,500 faculty, staff, administrators and presidents who serve over four million students.

 NACCE provides leadership and sustainable, scalable resources to foster entrepreneurial thinking and action in one of the largest entrepreneurial ecosystems in North America.

 Entrepreneurial leadership and teaching across disciplines is essential for colleges, students and communities to thrive.